differences in commercial vs residential flood insurance

 Commercial flood insurance is designed to provide businesses with coverage for the physical building and any inventory stored inside.
 On the other hand, residential flood insurance is designed to protect homeowners from damage caused by flooding, such as water seepage into walls or other structural damage to the home itself.

-Compensation for commercial flood insurance is typically based on the actual cash value of the property, which considers depreciation.
-On the other hand, residential policies offer an optional the optional coverage of replacement costs of contents.
+Compensation for commercial flood insurance is typically based on the actual cash value of the property, which takes into consideration depreciation.
+On the other hand, residential policies offer optional coverage for the replacement cost of contents.

 On the other hand, the National Flood Insurance Program (NFIP) offers compensation of up to $250,000 for an entire residential property and a maximum of $100,000 for its contents.
 At the same time, reputable private insurance companies such as Neptune Flood offer compensation of up to $4,000,000 in property coverage and up to $500,000 for contents.